 These pretty clay gift tags with pressed leaves look so elegant and simple on your Thanksgiving table!
 Perfect for fall and SO easy to make.

-I’m not much of a Thanksgiving decorator.
-It’s that holiday that gets smushed in between Halloween and Christmas and kind of forgotten.
-Instead of getting out entirely new decor or crafting something up that can only be used for a few weeks for Thanksgiving, I like to think of transitional projects.
+Instead of getting out entirely new decor or crafting something up that can only be used for a few weeks, I like to think of transitional projects.

-These little clay leaf charms are the perfect example.
+These little clay leaf charms are the perfect example of a transitional project.
 They look so elegant and simple on your Thanksgiving table, but can also be used for a Christmas ornament later!

 Before we dive into the tutorial, let’s go over a few basics of this project.